 4. Getting to Bratislava

 From Vienna there are several ways to get to Bratislava.
 We have always travelled there by car, but beware: there are road tolls in Slovakia.
-You can easily avoid the Slovak road toll by driving through Hainburg – more information can be found on the ÖAMTC website.
-Parking wise, there are quite a few parking garages in Bratislava, which you can budget for at roughly 2.5 Euros per hour.
+You can easily avoid the Slovak road toll by driving through Kittsee.
+Parking wise, there are quite a few parking garages in Bratislava, which you can budget for at roughly 25 Euros per 24 hours.

 Transparency: Affiliate Links